Neøv

-NEØV is a Finnish indie rock band which has released three studio albums and performed in numerous countries.
+Neøv is a Finnish indie rock band which has released five studio albums and performed in numerous countries.

-NEØV consists of two brothers, Anssi Neuvonen (vocalist/guitarist, songwriter/producer) and Samuli Neuvonen (drummer).
+Neøv consists of two brothers, Anssi Neuvonen (vocalist/guitarist, songwriter/producer) and Samuli Neuvonen (drummer).

-NEØV's music has been characterized as dreamy indie rock, being expansive and intimate at the same time.
+Neøv's music has been characterized as dreamy indie rock, being expansive and intimate at the same time.
 The band has received praise especially for their songwriting, melodies and multi-faceted instrumentations, which are often formed by intensive rhythms, layered guitars, dozed keyboards and delicate vocals.
-The band is signed to a German label Clouds Hill.
+The band is signed to German label Clouds Hill.

 History

 Early history

 Brothers Anssi and Samuli Neuvonen grew up in Juankoski, Eastern Finland.
 They started to make music together in their childhood.
 After moving to Kuopio, Eastern Finland they formed a band Neufvoin with Ari Autio, Jonas Ursin and Aaro Sariola.
 Neufvoin performed live for the first time as a warm up act for Finnish indie rock band Rubik in January 2008.
-The first studio releases of Neufvoin, Robokop EP (2009) and Fake Musket EP (2010) got positive reviews and went sold out.
+The first studio releases of Neufvoin, Robokop EP (2009) and Fake Musket EP (2010) got positive reviews and sold out.
 The biggest Finnish newspaper Helsingin Sanomat, radio station YleX and music magazine Rumba listed the band among the most promising Finnish artists.
 In spring 2011 Neufvoin performed at SPOT Festival in Denmark.

 In several interviews, the bandleader Anssi Neuvonen has stated that band's early name Neufvoin was their family's old last name in 19th century Ladoga Karelia.

-In spring 2012 band's line up changed, while Aaro Sariola left the group and Antti Hevosmaa joined in.
+In spring 2012 band's line-up changed, while Aaro Sariola left the group and Antti Hevosmaa joined in.
 In 2012 Neufvoin performed in Canada, Finland, France and Germany.
-In September 2012 the band announced that it has changed its name as NEØV and signed a recording deal with Finnish record label Fullsteam Records.
+In September 2012 the band announced that it has changed its name to NEØV and signed a recording deal with Finnish record label Fullsteam Records.

 In 2012 the band started to organize their own annual festival Gramofon Fest in Kuopio.

 Orange Morning

-NEØV's debut album Orange Morning was released in February to a much critical acclaim.
+NEØV's debut album, Orange Morning, was released in February to a much critical acclaim.
 Finnish music magazine Sue selected the album among the 10 best Finnish albums of 2013.
 A German webzine NBHAP stated that NEØV is "one of the most promising new bands from Scandinavia".

 The songs of Orange Morning were mostly written by Anssi Neuvonen in several parts of Europe and North America.
 Some of the songs were written in collaboration between brothers Anssi and Samuli Neuvonen.

 After the release of Orange Morning, NEØV toured in Finland and performed in Estonia and Belgium.